 FRANKFORT, Ky, July 8, 2022–Leading postsecondary success organization OneGoal, the Kentucky Council on Postsecondary Education (CPE), and the Kentucky Department of Education (KDE) announced a new partnership that will work to eliminate equity gaps and improve postsecondary education outcomes for students.

 Participating districts will complete a two-year program with OneGoal, a national organization working to ensure more students from low-income communities earn a postsecondary education credential that leads to economic mobility and family-sustaining wages.
-The partnership will bring OneGoal’s Postsecondary Leadership Series to support district and high school leaders across the state.
+The partnership will bring the OneGoal Leadership Network to support district and high school leaders across the state.
 Districts are invited to apply to be a part of the state’s inaugural cohort and join a supportive community of experts and peers working to advance success for all their students.

 The partnership is part of a statewide effort to ensure equity in postsecondary advising, especially as COVID-19 has resulted in an enrollment crisis nationwide and across the state.